EleaFederio/mis_mini_post_backend/README.md

 ```
 php artisan key:generate
 ```
-5. create a table name `barangay` in your database.
+5. create a table name `mis_pos` in your database.
-6. in you .env file find `DB_DATABASE` and set it to "barangay".
+6. in you .env file find `DB_DATABASE` and set it to "mis_pos".
 DB_TABLE need to be same as the database you create in  step 5
 ```
-DB_DATABASE=barangay
+DB_DATABASE=mis_pos
 ```
 7. generate migration (Make sure your database running)
 ```